user1m/botframework-template-vs-for-mac/readme.md

 ![](./images/restore-packages.png)

 ```
-4. Click on Project > Bot Application Options > Update 'Port:' to 3978
+4. Click on 'Project' > 'Bot Application Options' & Update 'Port:' to 3978
 ```

 ![](./images/set-port.png)

 ```
-5. Run solution
-	- That will open up a webpage like the one
+5. Run solution - That will open up a webpage like the one below
 ```

 ![](./images/run.png)